Roman siege engines: Battering ram

 Roman battering rams, or aries, were an effective weapon for breaking down an enemy's walls, as well as their morale.
 Under Roman law, any defenders who failed to surrender before the first ram touched their wall were denied any rights.
 The moment they heard the ram hit the wall, those inside the city knew that the siege proper had begun and there was no turning back.

-Josephus describes the battering ram used at Jotapata thus:
+Josephus describes the battering ram used at Jotapata during the First Jewish Revolt thus:

 It is an immense beam, similar to a ship's mast, with one end covered with iron shaped into a ram's head; hence its name.
 It is suspended from another beam like a balance arm by cables around its middle, and this in turn is supported at both ends by posts fixed in the ground.
 It is drawn back by a huge number of men who then push it forward in unison with all their might so that it hits the wall with its iron head.
 There is no tower strong enough nor any wall thick enough to withstand repeated blows of this kind, and many cannot resist the first shock.

 Vitruvius in De Architectura Book X describes the construction and use of battering rams.

 For protection, a battering ram was suspended in a mobile shelter called a tortoise, or testudo.
 According to Vegetius, it was given this name because the ram would swing out of the shelter much like a tortoise's head comes out of its shell.
 Such shelters would provide the men within protection against missiles and incendiary devices.
 They were constructed from a framework of strong timbers with planks and wicker hurdles on the sides.
 The entire shelter would then be covered with a fireproof material such as uncured hides.
 According to Apollodorus of Damascus, the shelter should be fixed to the ground while the ram was being used to both prevent skidding and strain on the axles from the weight of the moving apparatus.
 This would also increase the strength of the impact on the walls.